-The Licensing & CE Division has also moved to a paperless environment and will communicate with our licensees via email when necessary.
-Further, we are working to transition many of our back-office operations to the NAIC's State Based Systems ("SBS").
-This web-based application supports insurance regulation functions and offers industry users a new interface and makes it easier for them to manage their license, print their license, look up companies and licensees, etc. These changes will help reduce our operating costs and increase efficiency here at the Department.
+The Licensing & CE Division is now paperless and will continue to communicate with our licensees via email when necessary.
+Further, we have transitioned many of our back-office operations to the NAIC's State Based

+Systems ("SBS").
+This web-based application supports insurance regulation functions and offers industry users a new interface and makes it easier for them to manage their license, print their license, look up companies and licensees, etc. These changes have helped reduce our operating costs and increase efficiency here at the Department.